BY JANET STEINBERG

 THE PLAZA OF THE FIFTH CENTURY (Plaza

-De Quinto Centenario)
+De Quinto Centenario) commemorates the 500th

 anniversary of the arrival of Christopher Columbus in what is now Puerto Rico.